Matt Ioannidis

-Matthew Ioannidis (/ˌaɪəˈnaɪdɪs/ EYE-uh-NYE-dis; born January 11, 1994) is an American football defensive tackle for the Carolina Panthers of the National Football League (NFL).
-He played college football at Temple and was drafted by the Washington Redskins in the fifth round of the 2016 NFL Draft.
+Matthew J. Ioannidis (/ˌaɪəˈnaɪdɪs/ EYE-uh-NYE-dis; born January 11, 1994) is an American former professional football player who was a defensive lineman for seven seasons in the National Football League (NFL).
+He played college football for the Temple Owls and was selected by the Washington Redskins in the fifth round of the 2016 NFL draft.
+Ioannidis played six seasons with Washington before spending the seventh and final season of his NFL career with the Carolina Panthers.

-Early years
+Early life

 Ioannidis grew up in the Ringoes section of Raritan Township, New Jersey and attended Hunterdon Central Regional High School.
 The middle of three boys, Matt and his brothers Andrew and Kevin, grew up playing football, basketball, and lacrosse.

 College career

 Ioannidis attended and played college football at Temple University from 2012 to 2015.